 - Be permanent Massachusetts residents from the Essex, Middlesex, Norfolk, Plymouth, or Suffolk counties.

-- Be a high school student entering college.
+- Be a high school student entering college, planning to enroll full-time.

-- Be academically competitive (the average High School GPA of our current cohort of scholars is 3.86)
+- Be academically competitive (the average High School GPA of our current cohorts of scholars is 3.83)

 - Be a US Citizen.